Serre's multiplicity conjectures: Dimension inequality

-Serre proved this for all regular local rings.
+Serre proved this for all regular local rings using the Cohen structure theorem.
 He established the following three properties when R is either of equal characteristic or of mixed characteristic and unramified (which in this case means that characteristic of the residue field is not an element of the square of the maximal ideal of the local ring), and conjectured that they hold in general.